mftw/ikea-tradfri-node-rest-api/README.md

 ![Control all the things!!](https://i.chzbgr.com/full/7809187328/hBFD4FC46/)

 Add your own functionality if IKEA haven't made the feature you need.
-It is able to control all lights and plugs acroess all rooms or scenes.
+It is able to control all lights and plugs across all rooms or scenes.

 ## Api endpoints (default port is 3500):